 Is there a consensus on the shape of a perfect breast?
 Recent medical studies suggest there may be ideal for shape and breast proportion.
-A surgeon from England at University College London evaluated over 100 women who were Page 3 models from the UK to determine the ideal location of the nipple and areola on a woman’s breast.
+A surgeon from England at University College London evaluated over 100 women who were Page 3 models from the UK to determine the nipple and areola’s ideal location on a woman’s breast.
 Since these women have been featured in major magazines, it was determined that they represent the ideal shape desired by men and women.
-In the study, they found that the ideal position of the nipple was not in the middle of the breast itself, it was located at a position slightly above the center with 45% of the breast being above the nipple and 55% of the breast below.
-This gives the breast the traditional “teardrop” shaped often requested by many patients electing to undergo breast augmentation.
-With a nipple being slightly above the midline it gives the appearance of a more youthful breast, which is often sought by patients undergoing breast augmentation.
+In the study, they found that the ideal position of the nipple was not in the middle of the breast itself; it was located at a position slightly above the center, with 45% of the breast being above the nipple and 55% of the breast below.
+This gives the breast the traditional “teardrop” shape often requested by many patients electing to undergo breast augmentation.
+With a nipple being slightly above the midline, it gives the appearance of a more youthful breast, which is often sought by patients undergoing breast augmentation.

-It is important for patients to keep in mind that despite a surgeon knowing the ideal shape of a breast, it does not mean that this can be achieved in every patient.
-Certain anatomic limitations exist in every patient and there are limits to augmentation surgery.
+Patients need to keep in mind that despite a surgeon knowing the ideal shape of a breast, it does not mean that this can be achieved in every patient.
+Certain anatomic limitations exist in every patient, and there are limits to augmentation surgery.
 Communication with your plastic surgeon is key to achieving the best outcome in your particular situation.
-Having this information helps us better achieve the ideal outcome for each individual patient based on their anatomy.
+Having this information helps us better accomplish the ideal result for each patient based on their anatomy.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.